Selina Cell Culture installation part of Brains in a Dish exhibition at Cooper Gallery, Barnsley 2022-3

 Dr Selina Wray encounters Charlie's 'skin to mind' video work in progress at 'Dimensions of Dementia' event, London 2017

-Exciting large scale kinetic installations with glass, light and body recognition software will be presented in culmination of over seven years research, engagement and collaboration by Charlie, with Prof Selina Wray’s dementia research team at University College London and electronics engineer Robin Bussell.
+Our Barnsley presentation presented a selection of works from over seven years research, engagement and collaboration by Charlie, with Prof Selina Wray’s dementia research team at University College London and electronics engineer Robin Bussell.

-The exhibition will include an array of delicate, colourful glass sculptures, playful and immersive digital tools including robotic lasers and image projections developed to illuminate and animate our understandings of the brain and raise awareness about the powerful processes and technologies used in dementia research
+An array of delicate, colourful glass sculptures, playful and immersive digital tools including robotic lasers, intricate glass sculptures and image projections have been developed to illuminate and animate our understandings of the brain and raise awareness about the powerful processes and technologies used in dementia research.

-Barnsley’s Brains is financially supported by Barnsley Museums & Heritage trust, Barnsley Metropolitan Borough Council, Alzheimer Research UK’s Inspire Fund and the National Lottery through Arts Council England.
+The Barnsley’s Brains has been financially supported by Barnsley Museums & Heritage trust, Barnsley Metropolitan Borough Council, Alzheimer Research UK’s Inspire Fund and the National Lottery through Arts Council England.
+We would also like to thank staff from Cooper Gallery, Barnsley Museums Mark Segal (The Arists Agency) , Mini Melt Glass , The Glass Hub and Chemglassware Ltd for their kind support in realising this project.

 Previous Brains in a Dish presentations include :